 It’s worth mentioning that there is no industry standard or regulation for the use of the term full spectrum for grow light manufacturers, so be sure to look over the specs of any item before you purchase.

 Second Gen LED lights have given up the red and blue diodes for new white diodes that are supposed to give a more full spectrum of light.
-Here is the top rated 2nd gen led light on Amazon:
+Consider this one from Spider Farmer.

 Plus, the purple effect from most lights gets annoying to me, so I really want to try this one out.

 Do you need full spectrum grow lights?

 If you’re just starting seeds for the spring, then no you don’t need a full spectrum light.
 However, plants that are grown indoors for their whole life do need a light that can provide wavelengths across the majority of the usable spectrum (PAR).